Defense bill would limit Pentagon travel funds until boat strike footage released

 Washington — Congress is aiming to withhold part of Defense Secretary Pete Hegseth's travel budget until the Pentagon hands over footage of the strikes on alleged drug-smuggling boats near Venezuela.

-The provision was tucked into a compromise version of the National Defense Authorization Act, an annual defense policy bill that has passed every year for more six decades.
-Lawmakers unveiled the bill that authorizes nearly $901 billion in defense spending on Sunday.
+The provision was tucked into a compromise version of the National Defense Authorization Act, an annual defense policy bill that has passed every year for more than six decades.
+On Sunday, lawmakers unveiled the bill, which authorizes nearly $901 billion in defense spending.
 The bill is expected to pass both the House and Senate with bipartisan support.

 It would withhold a quarter of Hegseth's office's travel funds until the House and Senate Armed Services committees receive "unedited video of strikes conducted against designated terrorist organizations in the area of responsibility of the United States Southern Command."